NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 Let's get started.
 In this first chunk of code, we'll specify the CLBJ location, read in the pre-processed woody vegetation data, as well as the TOS and Airshed boundaries.

+The plant species data, contained in the CLBJ_veg_2017_filtered feature collection, was derived from the NEON woody plant vegetation structure data product (DP1.10098.001).
+Land cover classes (grassland, water, shade) were subsequently added to the Feature Collection from visual inspection of the NEON spectrometer reflectance data product (DP3.30006.001).

 ```javascript
 // Specify CLBJ location
 var geo = ee.Geometry.Point([-97.5706464, 33.4045729])